93digital/luna/README.md

 To install Composer packages, run: `composer update`.

 ## Available npm scripts
+Luna utilises WordPress's own wp-scripts for it's main development workflow.
+This uses Webpack to bundle assets together.
+Documentation on what is included can be found here.
+[WP Scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/).

 ### npm build
 Transform your code to provide it's ready for production and optimized, needed to run before deployment.